bgin/general-purpose-fortran/README.md

 *  __command line parsing__
 *  __command line history__ editing
 *  a __date and time__ module
-*  the beginnings of a __pixel graphics module__ similar to the VOGLE graphics library interface
+*  The VOGLE graphics library, and the beginnings of a __pixel graphics module__ similar to the VOGLE graphics library interface
 *  libraries for message handling, unit testing, and debugging
 *  a growing number of Fortran interfaces to common C routines, including
    +  many __POSIX system routines__